 Once on the railway there are several things to do on the way.
 At Colesloggett halt a footpath with stiles (muddy in wet weather), leads to Cardinham woods where there are nature trails, mountain bike tracks (Cycle Hire)and refreshments in the woodland cafe.

-At Bodmin General there is a gift shop and cafe, and from here you can catch a train to Boscarne junction which is the start of the Camel Trail cycle path.
-A ten minute along the trail will take you to the Borough Arms.
+At Bodmin General there is a gift shop and cafe, and from here you can catch a train to Boscarne junction which is the start of the Camel Trail cycle\walking trail.
+A ten minute walk along the trail will take you to the Borough Arms.

 To get to Bodmin town, turn out of the station and walk down the hill.
 In Bodmin there are plenty of places to shop and there is a fish and chip shop at the bottom of the town.
 Among the attractions in Bodmin is Bodmin Jail, a theme museum for families.
 This is a former county prison dating back to 1776.
 The exhibition includes a visit to the dungeons with a historical display of crime and punishment.
 There is a family play room, shop, tea room and licensed bar.